I. Research in RGS

 includes the following:

-Research in RGS consists of 2 categories: Academic Research and Practitioner Inquiry.
-The table describes the 2 categories as well as the process for proposal submission:
+Research in RGS consists of 2 categories: School-Wide Research and Practitioner Inquiry.
+The info-graphic below describes Practitioner Inquiry in RGS.

 · Curriculum design